geoffrey1330/filecommander/README.md

 ```

 #### Open
-Open a file using your default editor.
+Open a file in the default editor.

 ```shell
 filecommander open <filename>